The Booking of your participation in any journey takes place in three stages:

 Transfer to the hotel, breakfast.

-And on the first day it is very important for photo tour participants to pass the correct high-altitude acclimatization: they get instructions on acclimatization, drink plenty of fluids, rest upon arrival at the hotel for the first hours.
+And on the first day of the photo tour it is very important for the participants to undergo the correct high-altitude acclimatization: we are instructed in acclimatization, we drink a lot of fluids, and after the first hours we arrive at the hotel.

-We finish the walking in a nice cafe-restaurant Penguin, where will be our first dinner in Leh.
+We will finish the walk in the wonderful Penguin cafe-restaurant (yes, it is Penguin), where our first dinner will be held in Leh.

-In the evening - a master class in the introduction to the culture of Tibetan Buddhism.
+In the evening, a lecture on the introduction of the culture and customs of Tibetan Buddhism.

 Hotel in Leh.

 Day 2, July 29: Walk through the valley of Ladakh.
 Buddhist monastery of Basgo Gonpa, about 60 km, 3 400m.